-Lumpy swellings along the stems of citrus trees are an indication of citrus gall wasp.
-Citrus gall wasp (Bruchophagus fellis) is native to warm coastal areas in New South Wales and Queensland but has also become an increasing problem in Victoria and also Western Australia.
-Its original host was the native Australian finger lime but can also seriously affect other citrus including lemons, grapefruit and oranges.
+Lumpy swellings along the stems of citrus trees are an indication of Citrus Gall Wasp.
+Citrus Gall Wasp (Bruchophagus fellis) is native to warm coastal areas in New South Wales and Queensland but has also become an increasing problem in Victoria and Western Australia.
+Its original host was the native Australian Finger Lime but can also seriously affect other citrus including Lemons, Grapefruit and Oranges.

-The galls not only look unattractive they can lead to poor plant health and reduced harvest.
+The galls not only look unattractive, but they can also lead to poor plant health and a reduced harvest.
 It’s important to be vigilant and look out for these galls and winter is an ideal time to act to reduce this nasty pest, before the adult wasps emerge in spring.
-There are no sprays registered for controlling citrus gall wasp in home gardens and once galls are formed the damage is permanent.